 The American Institute for Cancer Research (AICR) state that alcohol consumption may be even more harmful if a person also smokes cigarettes.
 They recommend not drinking at all or having no more than two drinks per day for men and one drink per day for women.

-More than two-thirds of adults in the U.S. are overweight or obese, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+More than two-thirds of adults in the U.S. are overweight or obese, according to the

 Experts believe excess weight may cause certain cancers for the following reasons: